Undergraduate Catalog

 Jens Mache.
 Professor of computer science.
 Parallel and distributed systems, computer networks, cybersecurity.
 PhD 1999 University of Oregon.
 MS 1994 Southern Oregon University.
 Vordiplom 1992 Universitaet Karlsruhe.

 Bob Mandel.
-Professor of international affairs and department chair.
+Marc Messina professor of international affairs.
 Conflict and security, global resource issues, transnational studies, psychological aspects of international affairs, research methods, international relations theory.
 PhD 1976, MPhil 1975, MA 1974 Yale University.
 AB 1972 Brown University.

 Joel A. Martinez.
-Associate professor of philosophy and department chair.
+Associate professor of philosophy.
 Ethical Theory, Normative Ethics, Ancient Philosophy, Logic.
 PhD 2006 University of Arizona.
 BA 1997 New Mexico State University.

 Kaley Mason.
 Associate professor of music.
 Music of South Asia, Francophone Popular Music, Creative Economies, Social Movements.
 PhD 2006 University of Alberta.
 BMus 1999 Queen's University at Kingston.